godwokenrises/godwoken-doc/docs/connectionInfo.md

 ### **CKB Testnet Pudge**

 After adding the “Godwoken Testnet v1” to your wallet and copied your layer-1 Wallet Address which is connected to Metamask layer-1 address.
 We want to get some free CKB.
-Make sure your wallet is set to the “Godwoken Testnet v1”.

-To deploy to Nervos layer-1 Testnet we need some free CKB on the L1 to use.
-Testnets require money just like our mainnets require real money but testnets use fake money that we can collect through a faucet.
+To deploy to Nervos layer-1 Testnet we need some free fake CKB on the L1 to use, which we can collect through a faucet.

-There are many testnets available in this case the one we are using is the L1 Testnet faucet link below.

 Paste your layer-1 address which should start with `ckt` and click claim.